JosephCollierIT/osticket-prereqs/README.md

 </p>
 <p>

-  Once we are connected to the session we will go back to the browser to finish setting everything up.
-Under the Database Settings in the browser the username will be root and the password will be Password1.
+  After connecting to the session, return to the browser to complete the setup.
+In the Database Settings section, set the username to `root` and the password to `Password1`.

-  We will now create a new database within HeidiSQL.
-In Heidi right click on the left side where is says "Unnamed", select "create new", and then select "database".
-Name the new database osTicket.
-Once we have the new database setup go back to the osTicket browser and under MySQL Database type in osTicket.
+  Using HeidiSQL, create a new database by right-clicking "Unnamed" on the left panel, selecting "Create New," and then choosing "Database."
+Name the database `osTicket`.
+Once the database is created, return to the osTicket browser and enter `osTicket` in the MySQL Database field.

 <p>
 <img src="https://imgur.com/0rG1AJm.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>